kirbs-btw/b25-model/README.md

 The 2048v Model is slow for a usual usecase further testing will be done in a future paper due to hardware limitations The model has for day to day use no practical application.
 For research purpouses more test will follow

+With the new database the best model for 256v gets 0.4939 thats less then 0.6513 from the prev dataset